Rivet gun: Pop-rivet gun

 A pop rivet gun is made to apply pop rivets to a workpiece, and was invented in 1916 by Hamilton Wylie.
 This type of rivet gun is unique in its operation, because it does not hammer the rivet into place.
-Rather, a pop rivet gun will form a rivet in-place.The gun is fed over the rivet's mandrel (a shaft protruding from the rivet head) and the rivet tail is inserted into the work.
+Rather, a pop rivet gun will form a rivet in-place.

+The gun is fed over the rivet's mandrel (a shaft protruding from the rivet head) and the rivet tail is inserted into the workpiece.
 When the gun is actuated (typically by squeezing the handle), a ball on the rivet's tail is drawn towards the head, compressing a metal sleeve between the ball and the head.
 This forms another "head" on the opposing side to the workpiece, drawing the work together and holding it securely in place.
 The mandrel has a weak point that breaks, or "pops" when the riveting process is complete.
 This style of rivet does not require the use of a bucking bar, because the force applied is away from the work.